-From Valerie V: Dear LTCEP Clients!
+From Valerie V: Dear ASN Clients!
 I know you are busy, but now you have zero excuses for NOT submitting content.
 Be your own ambassador.
 No one will do it for you.
 This is part of doing business in 2018.
 Get to it.

 Everyone else.
 SAME!

 Go ahead and bookmark this post or pin it – you’ll want to come back to it later.

 But I’m warning you… After looking over this list, you’ll never be able to use the, “I don’t have anything to write about,” excuse ever again!

 1 | SHARE RESULTS

 We all love getting the inside scoop and figuring out how someone achieved fantastic results.
 Whether you were able to partner with an industry leader, land a speaking engagement at an important event, or get featured in a major publication, share about how you did it on your blog.
 Not only will it win the attention of your audience, but it will boost your credibility.

 Examples: Client happiness, client positive outcomes, new clients obtained from a networking event or a new referral partner.

 The benefits of sharing your stats are similar to those of sharing your results, but stats provide quantitative data and proof.
 Give your readers an inside look and share details about what went into achieving those stats.
 Share screenshots to provide visual proof.
 And remember that this isn’t an excuse to brag; it’s an opportunity to transparently share with your audience so that they might achieve a similar result.

 Examples: Best week for new clients coming on board, keeping clients out of the hospital (yes even private duty home care should be tracking this)